I am compassionate. That’s how the Lord describes Himself.

 Technically, it means showing concern for others.

+What does it mean that God shows compassion?
 What do we see in our good Father?
 It means making sure no one is taking advantage of the poor.
 It means making sure no one is charging them interest when they were already in a position to need to borrow money.
 It’s even making sure that they are warm at night.

-There is no qualifier on when God would hear them and help them other than them crying to God.
+There is no qualifier on when God would hear them and help them other than them crying out to God.

 God even says He will go mama bear on anyone who mistreats the widow and the orphan.
 He will defend those women and children to the death, the death of those doing the wronging.